 - Brick masonry is stronger than concrete masonry unit (CMU) construction, enabling thinner walls.

-The overlooked properties of our building materials deserve a fresh look and consideration for application of a trusted material in expanded ways.
-So often we become complacent in the ways that things are done.
+The overlooked properties of our building materials deserve a fresh look.
+Consider the application of a trusted material in expanded ways.
+So often we become complacent in the ways that we build homes.
 It would be wise to take a step back and consider how we use many of the materials that go into our projects.